SHOPPING CART

 Obesity is described as a buildup of excess body fat.
 Since excess body weight and fat tend to go hand in hand, most overweight dogs will also have excess body fat.

 When determining whether a dog is overweight or lean, body weight is much easier to determine than body fat.
 Dogs are considered overweight when they weigh 10-20% more than their average body weight.
-Obese people are those who are 20 percent or more above their ideal body weight.
-But, a body condition score may also be necessary to determine where your dog stands on the scale.

-How to tell if your dog is obese
+How to Tell if Your Dog is Obese

 Recognize and accept that there is a concern when it comes to coping with an overweight or obese dog.
 Unfortunately, we are constantly bombarded with photographs in the media of dogs that are consistently overweight, making it difficult to grasp what is healthy versus what isn’t.
-An evaluation can be done with the help of the veterinarian and/or a veterinary nutritionist to determine if your dog is classified as obese and which steps to take to get on track to a healthier lifestyle.

 Rib coverage is not only an effective measurement for determining whether or not your dog is overweight, but it is also simple to do at home.
 This is how your dog's ribs feel just below the shoulder blades if you keep your hand palm down and feel your knuckles with the flats of the opposite hand.
 It's also a good way to monitor your weight loss between official weigh-ins.

-The consequences of obesity in dogs
+The Consequences of Obesity in Dogs

-The risk of OA increases with age and bone structure size, so the older and larger the dog becomes, the more likely it is to develop OA inflammation and pain.
+The risk of OA increases with age and bone structure size, so the older and larger the dog becomes, the more likely it is to develop inflammation and pain.
 Unfortunately, dogs that are overweight or obese traumatize their joints for a long period of time before clinical signs of harm appear.
 Changes from OA take years to show up on an X-ray due to joint injury.

 Since arthritis is such a common ailment, it's important to include it in this topic.
 Of course, pet insurance can help protect your bank account, but as a conscientious pet parent, you can also save your dog from pain, aching, and save money by taking preventative measures.
-There are dog joint supplement options available to help with OA; Canine Cush is one of the highest-quality options.
-It differs from many others in that it is free of the additives used in most other products.

 "This is the exact cause of cancer."
 No one can make this statement with certainty.
 Obesity may be one of the many factors leading to cancer in our dogs, but researchers aren't exactly why.
 But, there is a solid hypothesis as to why obese dogs are more vulnerable to cancer.